 This is for another type of device called character devices.
 These

-hardware device.
+are not hardware device.
 The entries falling under this category are

 console, tty, etc.